Peapack-Gladstone, New Jersey: In popular culture

 The borough was a major shooting location of the CBS soap opera Guiding Light from 2007 until the show's conclusion in 2009.

+The borough was featured in The Official Preppy Handbook, alongside neighboring Basking Ridge, Bernardsville, and Far Hills.

 Sports

 Horseback riding is very popular throughout the area.
-The United States Equestrian Team has its home in Gladstone.
+The United States Equestrian Team (USET) has its home in Gladstone.

 Hamilton Farm Golf Club has been the site of the Sybase Match Play Championship since its inception in 2010, which is the only match play format event on the LPGA Tour.

 The borough is home to Stronghold Soccer Club, which plays its matches at Mount St. John's on the grounds of Montgomery Academy.

 Municipal services

 Emergency services

 Policing is provided by the Peapack and Gladstone Police Department, which has a staff of nine officers and a Chief.